Data Processing Agreement

 Processing in accordance with Article 28 General Data Protection Regulation (GDPR)

 The Data Controller

-Your company name goes here when licensed
+Your company name goes here after log in

 Please log in and refresh this page

 The Data Processor

 Effective date: January 17th, 2022

 Your data is located in